Tests and treatment for myelodysplastic syndrome (MDS)

 For a bone marrow test, a doctor or specialist nurse removes a sample of bone marrow to examine it closely.
 This is usually taken from your hip.
 Bone marrow is the soft area at the centre of some of our bones.
 You usually have the test in the outpatient department of the hospital.

 Doctors are learning more about MDS all the time.
-You might have other tests done on the bone marrow to look for other changes.
+You might have other tests done on the bone marrow to look for other gene Open a glossary item changes.
 You might hear this called next generation sequencing (NGS).

+Some people with MDS go on to develop acute myeloid leukaemia (AML).
 Doctors can look at the results of cytogenetics and NGS tests together.
-This can help them with understanding the risk of your MDS changing to AML.
+This can help them understand more about the risk of your MDS changing to AML.

 Treatment for myelodysplastic syndromes